 Help students overcome obstacles in learning and find innovative ways to inspire them by becoming a teacher through the School of Education at the University of Wisconsin-Stevens Point.

-As a prospective first-year student
+prospective first-year student

 , you will find the School of Education has the right program to help you meet your professional goals.
-Our faculty
+Our

 will remind you of your favorite elementary, middle and high school teachers, the ones who saw your potential then and still do.